 New Mills Town Council have declared a climate and ecological emergency.
-Come and be part of the conversation to explore what this means for you and your community.
+Transition New Mills is pleased to be in partnership with the Town Council to take this forward; come and be part of the conversation to explore what this means for you and your community.

 New Mills Town Hall, Saturday 7th March, 10am-4pm